 The annual growth rate of total credit extended to the Greek economy eased to 4.7% in April 2023, the least since May 2020, following a 5.2% in the previous month.
 Credit to the general government surged by 6% annually, accelerating from the 5.3% growth in the previous month.
 At the same time, the credit growth to the private sector rose to 3.9% in April, decelerating from 5.2% growth in March. source: Bank of Greece

 Loan Growth in Greece averaged 5.06 percent from 2004 until 2023, reaching an all time high of 21.20 percent in May of 2006 and a record low of -7.90 percent in October of 2013.
 This page provides the latest reported value for - Greece Loan Growth - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Greece Total Credit YoY - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Loan Growth in Greece is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Loan Growth in Greece to stand at 0.60 in 12 months time.
-In the long-term, the Greece Credit Expansion YoY is projected to trend around 1.80 percent in 2020, according to our econometric models.
+Loan Growth in Greece is expected to be 3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Greece Total Credit YoY is projected to trend around 1.20 percent in 2024 and 2.00 percent in 2025, according to our econometric models.